rsoiffer/Forge-of-Power/basic-rules.md

 ## Attacks

 Some powers represent offensive effects designed to hurt or impede enemies.
 These are called [[Attack]] powers, or just **attacks** for short.
-The creature using the attack is called the **attacker**, and the (one or more) creatures they're targeting are called the **defenders**.
-Attacks always involve a die roll, usually with a combat skill, called the **attack roll**.
-The attacker makes this die roll only once, no matter how many defenders there are.
+Attacks always involve a die roll, called the **attack roll**.
+The attack roll specifies which of the target's scores to use as the DC, usually Defense or an attribute.
+The attacker makes this die roll only once, no matter how many targets the attack has.
+Thus, an attack can hit one target but miss another.

-An attack always specifies one or more [defenses](character-creation.html#defenses) that it targets.
-Each defender chooses one of the targeted defenses, and uses their score in that defense as the DC of the attack roll.
-Since each defender picks their own defense, an attack might succeed against one target and fail against another.

-The two most common types of attacks are [[Physical]] attacks and [[Corrupting]] attacks. [[Physical]] attacks represent a physical effect in the world, and always target the Agility and Toughness defenses. [[Corrupting]] attacks represent an effect that corrupts the target's body and mind, and always target the Resilience and Willpower defenses.

-For example, the {Strike} power is a [[Physical]] attack.
+For example, the {Strike} power is an attack.
 Imagine that Alice uses the {Strike} power, slashing at Bob with a longsword.
-Alice is the attacker and Bob is the defender.
-The attack targets Bob's Agility and Toughness defenses.
-Bob chooses which defense he wants to use against the attack (usually the defense he has a higher score in).
-If Alice's attack roll beats the DC set by Bob's defense, then Alice's attack is a success, and deals damage as described in the {Strike} power.
+Alice makes a Strength attack roll against Bob's Defense.
+If the result of Alice's attack roll is equal to or higher than Bob's Defense score, then Alice's attack is a success, and deals damage as described in the {Strike} power.